-Redemption: Subject to law, the First Preference Shares Series A will be redeemable in whole or in any part from July 1, 2008 to June 30, 2010 by the Corporation at the Issue Price plus accrued and unpaid dividends, provided that the volume weighted average trading price of the Common Shares on the TSX for at least 20 trading days in any consecutive 30-day period ending on the fifth trading day prior to the date on which the notice of redemption exceeds 125% of the conversion price.
-From July 1, 2010, the First Preference Shares Series A will be redeemable at the Issue Price plus accrued and unpaid dividends.
+Redemption: Subject to law, the First Preference Shares Series A will be redeemable in whole or in any part on or after July 1, 2010, at the Issue Price plus accrued and unpaid dividends.
 Notice of any redemption must be given by the Corporation at least 30 days and not more than 60 days prior to the date fixed for redemption.